 Birds can make all sorts of sounds with their beaks, and each one has a different meaning.
-Pay attention to what they're doing with their beak to find out what they're trying to tell you.
+Pay attention to what they're doing with their beaks to find out what they're trying to tell you.

 - Beak grinding: When a bird grinds their beak, it means they're happy.
 Some people say it's a sound that is similar to a cat's purr.
 Know that if your bird is grinding, they feel content and relaxed.

-- Beak banging: Some birds, especially cockatiels, do something called "beak banging," where they hit their beak again their perch, the floor, or anything else in their enclosure.
+- Beak banging: Some birds, especially cockatiels, do something called "beak banging," where they hit their beak against their perch, the floor, or anything else in their enclosure.
 This isn't anything to be worried about.
 It's just a strange bird courtship behavior.

 Gaze longingly into your bird's eyes, and you can learn a lot about them.
-No, we're serious; your bird's eye position can give you insight into how they're feeling.
+No, we're serious!
+Your bird's eye position can give you insight into how they're feeling.
 Take a look at whether their eyes are fully open or how dilated their pupils are.

-- Closed or half-closed eyes: When a bird closes one or both eyes during the day when they are not sleeping, it usually means they're not feeling well.
+- Closed or half-closed eyes: If a bird closes one or both eyes during the day when they are not sleeping, it usually means they're not feeling well.
 Look for other signs of illness and seek help if you think your bird is sick.

 - Wide pupils: Wide, dilated eyes show that a bird is scared.
 Birds also do something called "pinning," where they dilate and then shrink their pupils, which is also a sign of fright, excitement, or even aggression.

 Um, why is your bird standing like that?
 Their body posture can say a lot about their mood or health status.